-Dogs featured regularly at the Magistrates Court and in January 1956 the owners of two dogs, which were alleged to have worried poultry at Netherthong, were eached fined £1.
-The owners were Howard Crow ( 31) an assembler of 38 Leas Avenue who pleaded guilty and Godfrey Beaumont (30), ambulance driver of 76, Leas Avenue who did not appear.
+Dogs featured regularly at the Magistrates Court and, in January 1956, the owners of two dogs, which were alleged to have worried poultry at Netherthong, were each fined £1.
+The owners were Howard Crow ( 31), an assembler of 38 Leas Avenue who pleaded guilty and Godfrey Beaumont (30), ambulance driver of 76, Leas Avenue who did not appear.
 P.W.D.
 Bell said she received a complaint from Mr.W.
 Batley of The Meadows that some of his poultry had been worried by dogs.
 With P.S.L.
-Williamson she made emquiries and interviewed Crow at his house and saw a dog answering the description of one of the dogs that had been worrying poultry.
+Williamson she made enquiries and interviewed Crow at his house and saw a dog answering the description of one of the dogs that had been worrying poultry.
 When told he would be reported he said that if that was the case he would have the dog destroyed which he later did.
 Beaumont’s comments were very similar but he did not destroy his dog.

 To finish of the month, Lawrence Brook (40 ) of 102 Leas Avenue was summoned for causing a motor car to be on a road without lights during the hours of darkness and was fined 10/-.